Used iPhones: A guide on where and how to buy one | CNN Underscored

 Luckily, though, there are a few ways to get a new iPhone for less.
 If you still have your older model, you can trade it in to get cash or a credit to put toward a new iPhone.
-That’s an especially keen option if you’re looking to score the much-anticipated iPhone 13.
+That’s an especially keen option if you’re looking to score the much-anticipated, affordable iPhone SE third-generation.
 Or you can opt to replace a broken or lost iPhone with a used or refurbished model.

 Used vs. refurbished